ELEKTRONN/ELEKTRONN2/docs/examples.rst

     elektronn2-train neuro3d.py --gpu=auto

+  During training, you can pause the neural network and enter the interactive shell interface by pressing ``Ctrl+C``.
+There you can directly inspect and modify all (hyper-)parameters and options of the training session.

+..
+TODO: Write a small introduction to the shell interface and link it here.

 4. Inspect the printed output and the plots in the save directory

 5. You can start experimenting with changes in the config file (for example by